AryaaSk/3D-Engine/Research/Pipeline.md

 2. We need to determine the order in which to draw the faces, otherwise we would get something like this:
     ![Wrong Face Order](https://github.com/AryaaSk/3D-Engine/blob/master/Research/WrongFaceOrder.png?raw=true)\

-    1. First it calculates the center of each face, we know where the faces are located because we can hardcode the corners which construct each face, because we have a specific order of points, refer to 2nd point in Creating the Object for more info.
+    1. First it calculates the center of each face, we know where the faces are located because we can hardcode the corners which construct each face, because we have a specific order of points, refer to the Creating the Object section for more info.
 To calculate the center you just use 1 of the diagonals, add together both points (vectors) and then divide by 2.

     2. Once you have the centers of the faces, it calculates the distance of each center to the point (0, 0, -50000), the reason I used this point was because it negates the differences between individual object's positions, which would be an issue if I used the camera's position.
 Then just sort based on the distance between both points.